appsody/website/content/tutorials/ServerlessRust.md

     > `--docker-options` passes the environment settings to the container

-4. The service will be available at http://localhost:8000/ and accessing it in a browser will return:"
+4. The service will be available at http://localhost:8000/ and accessing it in a browser will return:

     ```json
         {